matplotlib/governance/contributor_roadmap.md

     - should decouple SC and admin power going forward

 **Responsibilities:**
-- add new repositories and teams to the matplotlib org
-- add members to Matplotlib teams
-- can delete / moderate issues

 - on a GH team that has “Admin” level permissions on all repositories

+## Domain Team Member
+We have a number of sub-teams to maintain domain specific packages

+**Responsibilities:**
+- maintain those projects
+- have at least write premission on the repos for that project

+## Organization Member
+**Responsibilities:**
+- Can create and add members to Matplotlib teams
+- Can delete / moderate issues
+- Can create new repositories